StuntsPT/pyRona/docs/baypass.md

 ### Variables

 In the beginning of the script there are several line with empty variables.
-You should fill in the correct values for your case in order to use the script.
+You should fill in the correct values for your case in order to use it.
 Each option is pretty much self documented with both an explanation of what is expected and an example.